getpatchwork/patchwork/docs/api/rest/index.rst

 where `patchwork.example.com` refers to the URL of your Patchwork instance.

+If all you want is reference guides, skip straight to :ref:`rest-api-schemas`.

 .. important::

    The REST API can be enabled/disabled by the administrator: it may not be